SpareCores/sc-crawler/docs/index.md

 sc-crawler pull --connection-string sqlite:///sc-data-all.db --include-vendor aws
 ```

+If you need to run this many times, set the `SC_CRAWLER_INSPECTOR_DATA_PATH`
+environment variable to a directory for caching the inspector data, so that it
+won't be downloaded multiple times.

 Such an up-to-date SQLite database is managed by the Spare Cores team in the
 [SC Data](https://github.com/SpareCores/sc-data) repository, or you can also
 find it at <https://sc-data-public-40e9d310.s3.amazonaws.com/sc-data-all.db.bz2>.